kwonus/Quelle/Quelle-AVX.md

 **not:** In Boolean logic, means that the feature must not be found.
 With Quelle, *not* is represented by a hyphen+colon ( **-:** ) and applies to individual features within a search segment within the search clause.
 It is best used in conjunction with other features, because any non-match will be included in results.

 hyphen+colon ( **-:** ) means that any non-match satisfies the search condition.
 Used by itself, it would likely return every verse.
-Therfeore, it should be used judiciously.
+Therefore, it should be used judiciously.

-### Appendix B. Specialized Search tokens in Quelle-AVX (a superset of Vanilla-Quelle Level 2)
+### Appendix B. Specialized Search tokens in AVX-Quelle

-Quelle-AVX, this includes all words in the original KJV text.
-It can optionally also search for modernized version of those words (e.g. hast and has; this is controllable with the %exact setting).
-The table below lists additional linguistic extensions available in Quelle-AVX.
+The lexical search domain of AVX-Quelle includes all words in the original KJV text.
+It can also optionally search using a modernized lexicon of the KJV (e.g. hast and has; this is controllable with the %lexicon setting).
+The table below lists additional linguistic extensions available in AVX-Quelle, which happens to be a Level-II Quelle implementation.

 | Search Term  | Operator Type      | Meaning                                                      | Maps To                                | Mask     |
 | ------------ | ------------------ | ------------------------------------------------------------ | -------------------------------------- | -------- |